 During prior Board presentations regarding the district budget, it was discussed that the district would most likely need to issue a TRAN in the spring.
 District staff are working with the financial advisor from KNN.
 While a TRAN is not free, (there are costs associated with any type of borrowing), this option is the lowest cost option available to districts.

 The attached resolution, draft preliminary official statement and related documents provide the background for approving the TRAN.
-This item was conferenced at the February 16, 2012 Board meeting.
+Staff will ask the Board for approval at the March 1, 2012 Board meeting.